-✓ An RPA was not conducted for this facility.
+✓ An RPA was not conducted for this facility as there is no available data.
 Ammonia is a constituent of domestic wastewater.
-A reasonable potential to violate water quality standards is assumed.
+A RPD was made that a potential to violate water quality standards exists.
 Please see Derivation and Discussion of Limits.